Tenerife, Canary Islands

 PINE FOREST: 800 – 2000 m.
 Open pine forest, with thin and unvaried undergrowth.
 Canary Island pine, broom, rock rose, etc.

-The fauna of the island is also highly interesting, with many endemic invertebrates and unique reptile, bird and mammal species.
-The fauna of Tenerife includes some 400 species of fish, 56 birds, 5 reptiles, 2 amphibians, 13 land mammals and several thousand invertebrates, along with several species of marine turtles, whales and dolphins
+The fauna of the island is also highly interesting, with many endemic invertebrates and unique reptile, bird, and mammal species.
+The fauna of Tenerife includes some 400 species of fish, 56 birds, 5 reptiles, 2 amphibians, 13 land mammals, and several thousand invertebrates, along with several species of marine turtles, whales, and dolphins.
+Altogether, the island provides ideal conditions for a close to nature healthy life.

 Full day sightseeing tour by luxury limousine to the National Park El Teide in Tenerife.
 The trip starts and ends at your hotel.